Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/documentation/User Manual/Installation Guide.md

 ```

 ### Setting Up the AI Model
-In your current terminal window, navigate to the directory with the AI model code.
-Once you are in the directory, use the following commands to create a virtual Python environment and install the correct dependencies.
+In your current terminal window, navigate to `code/ai-server` (the AI server directory) in the project repository.
+Once you are in the correct directory, use the following commands to create a virtual Python environment and install the correct dependencies.

 Creating the Virtual Environment:
 ```bash